VivaanWadhwa/Card-Game/README.md

 ##User Stories:
-- As a user, I would like to add cards from my collection to my deck(Done)
+- As a user, I would like to add cards from my collection to my deck
-- As a user, I would like to purchase new cards(done)
+- As a user, I would like to purchase new cards
 - As a user, I would like to battle computer
-- As a user, I would like to see my collection of cards(done)
+- As a user, I would like to see my collection of cards
+- As a user, I would like to see the details of a card